Job Prospects... At a glance

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz

-The number of online job advertisements for generalist medical practitioners increased continually until 2015, and has decreased a little for the last two years.
+The number of online job advertisements for generalist medical practitioners increased continually until 2015, and after a decrease for the next three years has started to pick up again.

 Jobs advertised chart